-The complex data type is an immutable type that holds a pair of floats: z = 3 + 4j, with methods such as: z.real, z.imag, and z.conjugate().
+The complex data type is an (immutable) type that holds a pair of floats: z = 3 + 4j.
+It has methods such as: z.real, z.imag, and z.conjugate().

-Complex numbers are imported from the cmath module, which provides complex number versions of most of the trigonometric and logarithmic functions that are in the math module, plus some complex number-specific functions such: cmath.phase(), cmath.polar(), cmath.rect(), cmath.pi, and cmath.e.
+Complex numbers are imported from the cmath module, which provides complex number versions of most of the trigonometric and logarithmic functions that are in the math module, plus some complex number-specific functions such as: cmath.phase(), cmath.polar(), cmath.rect(), cmath.pi, and cmath.e.

-1.4 The fractions Module
+1.4 The fraction Module

 Python has the fraction module to deal with parts of a fraction.
-For instance, the following snippet shows the basics methods of this module:4
+The following snippet shows the basics methods of this module:3

 '''

 [general_problems/numbers/testing_floats.py]

 from fractions import Fraction

 def rounding_floats(number1, places):

-"", some operations with float()",
+''' some operations with float()'''

 return round(number1, places)

 def float_to_fractions(number):

 return Fraction(number.as_integer_ratio())

 def get_denominator(number1, number2):

 a = Fraction(number1, number2)

 return a.denominator

 def get_numerator(number1, number2):

-a = Fraction(number1, number2)
+a = Fraction(number1, number2):

-return a.numerator

-def test_testing_floats(module_name='this module'):

-number1 = 1.25

-number2 = 1

-number3 = -1

-number4 = 5/4
+b = Fraction(number1, number2):

-number6 = 6
+f = Fraction(

-assert(rounding_floats(number1, number2) == 1.2)

-assert(rounding_floats(number110, number3) == 10)

-assert(float_to_fractions(number1) == number4)

-assert(get_denominator(number2, number6) == number6)

-assert(get_numerator(number2, number6) == number2)

-s = 'Tests in {name} have {con}!'

-print(s.format(name=module_name, con='passed'))

-if name == 'main':

 '''

-4All the codes shown in this book show a directory structure of where you can find it in my git repository.
-Also notice that, when you write your own codes, that the PEP 8 (Python Enhancement Proposal) guidelines recommend four spaces per level of indentation, and only spaces (no tabs).
-This is not explicit here because of the way Latex format the text.
+3All of the codes shown in this book are in the designed directory structure in the git repository: https://github.com/mariwahl/Python-and-Algorithms-and-Data-Structures.
+Note that the PEP 8 (Python Enhancement Proposal) guidelines recommend four spaces per level of indentation, and only spaces (no tabs).
+This is not evident here because of the way Latex formats the text.